sh-r/sh-r/README.md

 ### Hi, I am Shika

- 🔭 I’m currently working on Visual Transformers for Object Detection.
+ 🔭 I’m currently working on Visual Transformers for Object Detection. <br />
- 👯 I’m interested in Computer Vision, Medical Imaging, and Robotics 📫 How to reach me: shikarao2018@gmail.com
+ 👯 I’m interested in Computer Vision, Medical Imaging, and Robotics.
+ 📫 How to reach me: shikarao2018@gmail.com <br />

 ## Connect with me on: